 STEP 3 APPROXIMATE MATCH INTO STEP 1

-We add this formula =MATCH(A6,’Original Data’!$C$5:$C$55,TRUE) that bins our random number back into our expanding sum.
-We bin by using TRUE for approximate match.
+Add this formula =MATCH(A6,’Original Data’!$C$5:$C$55,TRUE) that bins our random number back into our expanding sum.
+We bin using TRUE (approximate match).

 STEP 4 INDEX FUNCTION GETS OUR ANSWER

 Add this formula =INDEX(‘Original Data’!$A$6:$A$55,B6) Index function references our ‘State’ values using the match function result (Step 3) to display a state.

 Step 1 runs alongside your original data.
 Drag it down further if you have more data.

 Steps 2, 3, and 4 are dragged down as far as you want in sheet ‘Randomly Created Data’.
 If you don’t drag the formulas down very far you’ll see more variation.